LEGAL is out of sync

 license (see the file COPYING) or public-domain except some files

-However this happens now.
+However this is happening now.

-Unclear situation under
+Unclear situation for

 benchmark/so_concatenate.rb comes with no license agreements.
-Yet as we read its contents, There is almost no doubt that it is not covered by the Ruby's license.
+Yet as we read its contents, there is almost no doubt that it is not covered by the Ruby's license.

-Those BSD licensed libraries¶
+BSD licensed libraries¶